 3) OKRs promote transparency and predictability of initiatives.

-However, OKRs are not a PM tool, but rather an addition to it, an interface between project and strategy.
+However, the OKR framework is not a PM tool, but rather an addition to it, an interface between project and strategy.
 For example, they represent a sensible extension to the agile project and task management method Scrum.
 Scrum deals with the planning of daily tasks.
 However, it should not be understood as a mere listing of to-do's.
 Rather, it is a list that describes what needs to be done to achieve a certain goal.
 In addition to interdependencies, risk and urgency, the goal to be prioritized is the value (outcome) for the organization (e.g. cost reduction, sales increase, user increase).

 OKRs help teams to make the outcome of their work transparent.
 Based on the Objectives and Key Results, task packages can be derived and prioritized with a focus on the company goals.
 By completing the tasks, the Key Results can ideally be continuously updated and lead to the achievement of the objective.
 If this is not the case, it is a valuable indication that a team is not yet deriving the right tasks from the OKRs.
 However, it is perfectly normal that in every sprint there are tasks that need to be completed without directly contributing to the achievement of a Key Result (link to article: strategic vs. operational OKRs).
 The following example illustrates how exactly these two methods can interact and be integrated:A large publishing house wants to launch a new business magazine on the market.
 A project team was put together for this purpose.
 This team uses both Scrum and OKRs.
 The overall Objective is: "By reading our magazine the reader feels informed about all current economic topics on a high level".
 The team defined this after the announcement of the organizational goals, an initial draft, several iterations and alignment with other goals.
 In addition, the team members defined Key Results, the achievement of which brings the team closer to the goal.
 A Key Result of the team is: "We have reached 1000 readers with our articles".